SmileiPIC/Smilei/doc/Sphinx/namelist.rst

     An extra envelope applied at the boundary, on top of the :py:data:`space_time_profile`.
     This envelope takes two arguments (`y`, `t`) in 2D, and three arguments (`y`, `z`, `t`) in 3D.
-    As the wave propagation technique stores a limited Fourier transform (in the time domain) of the wave, some periodicity can be obtained in the actual laser.
+    As the wave propagation technique stores a limited number of Fourier modes (in the time domain) of the wave, some periodicity can be obtained in the actual laser.
     One may thus observe that the laser pulse is repeated several times.
     The envelope can be used to remove these spurious repetitions.